dannyradden/pancake-api/README.md

 # README

-This is an internal API Pancake Panel, the new best Kanban app on planet earth.
+This is an internal API for Pancake Panel, the new best Kanban app on planet earth.

 WORK IN PROGRESS